SomeoneWithOptions/api.diafestivo.co/README.md

 ### `/next`

-Returns an object with information about the next holiday in colombia that is not Sunday
+Returns an object with information about the next holiday in colombia that is NOT Sunday

 **Example:**